 - Can we map a voice by means of these interactions?

 The intended outputs of the project include a series of workshops, an interactive digital application, and a physical interface devised for exploring the questions above.

 The first in the series of workshops was held at the Anatomy Museum at King’s College London in January 2017.
 Following this workshop, Map a Voice was featured in the Early Career Researchers Scheme at King’s Cultural Institute, in February 2017.
 To see the video excerpt of this event, please see below:

-The second workshop took place in Dr. Marianthi Papalexandri-Alexandri’s class, “Shaping Sound,” at Cornell University in October 2017.
-For a detailed description of the workshops and audio/visual documentation, please visit Workshops.
+The second workshop took place in Dr. Marianthi Papalexandri-Alexandri’s class, “Shaping Sound,” at Cornell University in October 2017, and the third workshop was devised in the Sonic Arts Research Centre at Queen’s University Belfast in collaboration with Dr. John D’Arcy.
+For a detailed description of the workshops and audio/visual documentations, please visit Workshops.